An Aging Fleet Will Prompt Changes

 While the absolute cost of flying privately will keep rising, companies are finding ways to utilize business jets more efficiently.
 Analysis of aviation needs, including average passenger loads and ranges for typical corporate missions, allows businesses to adjust the types of aircraft in their fleet to more closely align to these needs.
 This is probably the single most valuable opportunity to drive more cost efficiency into corporate flight departments.

-—Mason Holland, CEO and chairman, Eclipse Aerospace
+— Mason Holland, Chairman and CEO, Eclipse Aerospace

 More Countries Will Discover Bizav